Deedee Magno Hall: Personal life

 Magno Hall is married to Cliffton Hall, who has starred opposite her in both Miss Saigon and Wicked national tours, and as Fiyero in the San Francisco production of Wicked.
 He also played the role of Dan Goodman alongside her in East West Player's production of Next to Normal.
-Most recently, they played opposite each other as Donna Sheridan and Sam Carmichael in a Guam production of "Mamma Mia!".
+They played opposite each other as Donna Sheridan and Sam Carmichael in a Guam production of Mamma Mia!.
 They have two sons named Kaeden and Brycen.